yugr/InterposeChecker/README.md

 # What is this?

-This is an experimental project to locate symbol interpositions in Debian packages.
+This is an UNFINISHED experimental project to locate symbol interpositions in Debian packages.

 Inspired by [Flameeyes' link-collisions script](https://github.com/Flameeyes/ruby-elf/tree/master/tools/link-collisions).